chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

 In the above table we see what type on information is necessary at the dataset level.
-Lorem ipsum
+Two fields to pay extra attention to are the `title` and the `layer_descriptions` keys.
+Specifically, `title` should contain the name of the publication that the dataset is coming from.
+If there is more than one dataset associated with the publication, then the name of the dataset should be appended to the title (i.e. `'title': 'publication name: dataset title'`).
+This field will be used to name and distinguish different datasets in the same collection in the portal.

+At least one of the key value pairs in `layer_descriptions` needs to indicate the presence of a raw counts layers.
+This can either be specified as `raw: raw` or `raw.X: raw`.
+Additional layers may be specified and the values for these keys may be as descriptive as necessary (i.e. `scale.data: scaled and centered data`)

 <br/>
 <!---